pokerregion/poker/README.rst

         In this special case, pairs are also included, but only this.

-    AX          - Any hand that contains an ace either suited or offsuit (no pairs) AXo         - Any offsuit hand that contains an Ace AXs         - Any suited hand that contains an Ace
+    AX          - Any hand that contains an ace either suited or offsuit (no pairs) AXo         - Any offsuit hand that contains an Ace (equivalent to A2o+) AXs         - Any suited hand that contains an Ace (equivalent to A2s+)

     QX+         - Any hand that contains a card bigger than a Jack; Q2+, K2+, A2+ KXs+        - Any suited hand that contains a card bigger than a Queen